tequeter/ipgem/README.md

 Go through `/etc/ipgem-gateway/networking` and follow the instructions in the comments.

+Make sure that your management interface has `NM_CONTROLLED=no` in its `ifcfg` file and that it bears the default route.

 There is a resolver that performs periodic reverse name resolution for the client IPs that go through the IPGEM gateway (this is useful for dynamic IPs, ie. PCs on DHCP).
 If you need to bypass the DNS for some IPs, edit the Perl